mizzioisf/openhospital-client/README.md

 reach the goal to make Open Hospital easily installable so that even somebody with no experience of Java or MySQL can try or use it.

-POH allows to use Open Hospital on a computer, easily move the installation on another computer or even run it from a USB stick or drive.
+OH allows to use Open Hospital on a computer, easily move the installation on another computer or even run it from a USB stick or drive.
 All you have to do is to copy the root installation directory of POH to your favourite path, where the program and the data will be kept.
 POH uses its own version of the Java Virtual